youngancient/kimikoapp/README.md

 - **Doctor-Patient Integration**: Doctors can add patients, assign medications, and monitor their adherence.

-- **Real-Time Rewards**: Patients earn tokens for completing doses on time.
+- **Real-Time Rewards**: Patients earn tokens to complete doses on time.
 Completing a full course of treatment grants even more rewards.

 - **NFT Incentives**: Exclusive NFTs are unlocked when patients consistently follow their medication schedules, making the adherence journey exciting.